 Bachelor's and master's degrees common in software engineering

-While associate degrees and certificates can introduce students to technology and programming, training for computer software engineers typically requires a longer commitment.
+While associate degrees and certificates can introduce students to technology and programming, online technology degrees for computer software engineers typically requires a longer commitment.

 - Bachelor's degree: The most common requirement for entry-level jobs in engineering, a four-year degree gives students a well-rounded education with an emphasis in software construction, testing design patterns and more.